DendrouLab/panpipes/README.md

 ## Releases

+Since `panpipes v.1.2.0` the spatial workflows use SpatialData as the data format for spatial assays.
+Check out the documentation at https://panpipes-pipelines.readthedocs.io

 Since `panpipes v0.4.0`, the `ingest` workflow expects different headers for the RNA and Protein modalities from the previous releases.
 Check the example [submission file](https://github.com/DendrouLab/panpipes/blob/main/docs/usage/sample_file_qc_mm.md) and the [documentation](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_qc_mm.html) for more detailed instructions.